jonathanhogg/flitter/docs/windows.md

 `!shader`
 : An OpenGL shader program.
 This may appear as a child node anywhere in the window rendering tree.
 It may have multiple child nodes.
+A number of built-in shaders are available – see [Filters](#filters) below.

 `!image`
 : Loads an image from an external file.
 This may appear as a child node anywhere